philburnett/football-league-api-demo/README.md

  - No behat (no time).
 I've Included controller integration tests instead.
  - Doctrine is causing a depreciation error when running unit tests.
 Not sure there is a solution for this yet.
  - JWT are not signed, I would do this in a prod env.
+ - Although correct status codes are being sent, full errors are showing for development.